Elmomero/filters-jobs-app/README.md

 ### How to use

-To add a filter you only have to click in any tag in any job in the list, the tags are
+To add a filter you only have to click in any tag in any job in the list

 ![addFilter](./public/images/job-tag-image.png)